Guidance on your Land Tax Assessment is available on the Understanding the Land Tax Assessment page.

 Are there any exemptions available?

-An exemption from land tax may be available depending on the use of the property and/or the owner of the property.
+An exemption, waiver or relief from land tax may be available depending on the use of the property and/or the owner of the property.

 I hold land on trust, what does this mean for me?

 Land you hold on trust may be taxed at the Trust land tax rates, which includes a surcharge of up to 0.5% on the general land tax rates and a lower threshold of $25,000.

 Land held on trust will be assessed separately from other land owned by the trustees.
 If held under a discretionary, fixed or unit trust it may be subject to the trust surcharge rates of land tax.